duckrun/hello_world/README.md

 My Awesome Book
 =======
-[update from github, see if can be applied to gitbook.] aaaaa aha
+verified: changes from gitbook to github, github to gitbook can automatically sync almost instantly [update from github, see if can be applied to gitbook.] aaaaa aha

 This file file serves as your book's preface, a great place to describe your book's content and ideas.